The Blackstone Group Inc. (NYSE:BX) Director Joseph Baratta Sells 37,500 Shares

-The Blackstone Group Inc. (NYSE:BX) Director Joseph Baratta sold 37,500 shares of the stock in a transaction on Wednesday, December 8th.
-The stock was sold at an average price of $134.99, for a total transaction of $5,062,125.00.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+The Blackstone Group Inc. (NYSE:BX) Director Joseph Baratta sold 37,500 shares of the company’s stock in a transaction that occurred on Friday, December 10th.
+The shares were sold at an average price of $134.39, for a total value of $5,039,625.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.

-The Blackstone Group (NYSE:BX) last released its quarterly earnings results on Wednesday, October 20th.
-The asset manager reported $1.28 EPS for the quarter, topping analysts’ consensus estimates of $0.91 by $0.37.
-The Blackstone Group had a net margin of 25.47% and a return on equity of 16.95%.
-The business had revenue of $6.22 billion for the quarter, compared to analyst estimates of $2.17 billion.
-During the same period last year, the firm earned $0.63 earnings per share.
-The Blackstone Group’s revenue for the quarter was up 105.2% compared to the same quarter last year.
-On average, equities analysts expect that The Blackstone Group Inc. will post 4.35 EPS for the current fiscal year.

-A number of brokerages have commented on BX.
-Zacks Investment Research cut shares of The Blackstone Group from a “buy” rating to a “hold” rating and set a $139.00 price target for the company. in a research note on Tuesday, September 14th.
-Morgan Stanley increased their price target on shares of The Blackstone Group from $134.00 to $180.00 and gave the company an “overweight” rating in a research note on Tuesday, October 26th.
-Deutsche Bank Aktiengesellschaft increased their price target on shares of The Blackstone Group from $135.00 to $151.00 and gave the company a “buy” rating in a research note on Friday, October 22nd.
-Citigroup increased their price target on shares of The Blackstone Group from $114.50 to $141.00 and gave the company a “neutral” rating in a research note on Tuesday, October 26th.
-Finally, BMO Capital Markets increased their price target on shares of The Blackstone Group from $96.00 to $114.00 and gave the company a “market perform” rating in a research note on Friday, October 22nd.
-They noted that the move was a valuation call.
-Five research analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
-Based on data from MarketBeat, The Blackstone Group currently has an average rating of “Buy” and a consensus price target of $124.18.
+The company also recently announced a quarterly dividend, which was paid on Monday, November 8th.
+Shareholders of record on Monday, November 1st were given a dividend of $1.0275 per share.
+The ex-dividend date was Friday, October 29th.
+This represents a $4.11 annualized dividend and a dividend yield of 3.07%.
+This is a boost from The Blackstone Group’s previous quarterly dividend of $0.70.
+The Blackstone Group’s dividend payout ratio (DPR) is currently 59.81%.

-Large investors have recently added to or reduced their stakes in the stock.
-Bell Investment Advisors Inc bought a new position in The Blackstone Group during the third quarter worth about $26,000.
-Meeder Asset Management Inc. grew its stake in The Blackstone Group by 101.4% during the second quarter.
+Institutional investors have recently bought and sold shares of the business.
+Bell Investment Advisors Inc bought a new position in shares of The Blackstone Group during the 3rd quarter worth approximately $26,000.
+Meeder Asset Management Inc. lifted its position in shares of The Blackstone Group by 101.4% during the 2nd quarter.
 Meeder Asset Management Inc. now owns 288 shares of the asset manager’s stock worth $28,000 after buying an additional 145 shares in the last quarter.
 Harvest Fund Management Co.
-Ltd acquired a new stake in The Blackstone Group during the second quarter worth about $32,000.
-Assetmark Inc. grew its stake in The Blackstone Group by 86.1% during the third quarter.
+Ltd bought a new position in shares of The Blackstone Group during the 2nd quarter worth approximately $32,000.
+Assetmark Inc. lifted its position in shares of The Blackstone Group by 86.1% during the 3rd quarter.
 Assetmark Inc. now owns 294 shares of the asset manager’s stock worth $34,000 after buying an additional 136 shares in the last quarter.
-Finally, Logan Capital Management Inc. grew its stake in The Blackstone Group by 96.8% during the third quarter.
-Logan Capital Management Inc. now owns 305 shares of the asset manager’s stock worth $35,000 after buying an additional 150 shares in the last quarter.
-63.14% of the stock is currently owned by institutional investors and hedge funds.
+Finally, Logan Capital Management Inc. increased its stake in shares of The Blackstone Group by 96.8% during the 3rd quarter.
+Logan Capital Management Inc. now owns 305 shares of the asset manager’s stock worth $35,000 after purchasing an additional 150 shares during the last quarter.
+63.14% of the stock is currently owned by hedge funds and other institutional investors.

+A number of equities analysts have recently issued reports on the stock.
+BMO Capital Markets increased their price objective on shares of The Blackstone Group from $96.00 to $114.00 and gave the stock a “market perform” rating in a research report on Friday, October 22nd.
+They noted that the move was a valuation call.
+Bank of America assumed coverage on shares of The Blackstone Group in a research report on Thursday, November 4th.
+They set a “buy” rating and a $182.00 price objective on the stock.
+Zacks Investment Research cut shares of The Blackstone Group from a “buy” rating to a “hold” rating and set a $139.00 price objective on the stock. in a research report on Tuesday, September 14th.
+Citigroup increased their price objective on shares of The Blackstone Group from $114.50 to $141.00 and gave the stock a “neutral” rating in a research report on Tuesday, October 26th.
+Finally, Morgan Stanley increased their price objective on shares of The Blackstone Group from $134.00 to $180.00 and gave the stock an “overweight” rating in a research report on Tuesday, October 26th.
+Five analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
+Based on data from MarketBeat, The Blackstone Group currently has a consensus rating of “Buy” and a consensus price target of $124.18.

 About The Blackstone Group